anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ---
 title: Evolution Aquerium
-excerpt: Evolution Aquerium is based on Craig Reynold's Steering Behaviors and Flocking System.
-It's also implements Genetic Algorithm and mutations.
+excerpt: Evolution Aquarium is based on Craig Reynold's Steering Behaviors and Flocking System, and It implements a Genetic Algorithm and mutations.
 Daniel Shiffman showcased this on his Youtube Channel at TheCodingTrain.
-And i was very happy about the humble feedback sir Daniel Shiffman gave to me. it just boosted my confidence more and more. and motivated me to make this project better.
+And I was pleased about the humble feedback; sir Daniel Shiffman gave to me.
+It just boosted my confidence more and more, and motivated me to make this project better.

 iframe: //www.youtube.com/embed/GKIhVrOsQCI/?modestbranding=1&showinfo=0&autohide=1&rel=0
 demo: //anuraghazra.github.io/EvolutionAquerium
 src: //github.com/anuraghazra/EvolutionAquerium

 info:
-  idea: the basic idea of the project is to achive and simulate biological creatures in a aquerium to see how they react in different scenarios
+  idea: The basic idea of the project is to achieve and simulate biological creatures in an aquarium to see how they react in different scenarios
   tech: [Javascript, HTML5 Canvas]
   links:
     - [